Glaucoma: Screening

 The United States Preventive Services Task Force stated, as of 2013, that there was insufficient evidence to recommend for or against screening for glaucoma.
 Therefore, there is no national screening program in the US.
 Screening, however, is recommended starting at age 40 by the American Academy of Ophthalmology.

-There is a glaucoma screening program in the UK.
-Those at risk are advised to have a dilated eye examination at least once a year.
+There is no screening program in the UK; however, opportunistic testing is recommended for at-risk groups, including free eye tests.

 Treatment

-The modern goals of glaucoma management are to avoid glaucomatous damage and nerve damage, and preserve visual field and total quality of life for patients, with minimal side-effects.
+The goal of glaucoma management for patients with increased intraocular pressure is to decrease the intraocular pressure (IOP), thus slowing the progression of glaucoma and preserving the quality of life for patients, with minimal side-effects.
 This requires appropriate diagnostic techniques and follow-up examinations, and judicious selection of treatments for the individual patient.
-Although intraocular pressure (IOP) is only one of the major risk factors for glaucoma, lowering it via various pharmaceuticals and/or surgical techniques is currently the mainstay of glaucoma treatment.
-A review of people with primary open-angle glaucoma and ocular hypertension concluded that medical IOP-lowering treatment slowed down the progression of visual field loss.
+Although increased IOP is only one of the major risk factors for glaucoma, lowering it via various pharmaceuticals and/or surgical techniques is currently the mainstay of glaucoma treatment.

 Vascular flow and neurodegenerative theories of glaucomatous optic neuropathy have prompted studies on various neuroprotective therapeutic strategies, including nutritional compounds, some of which may be regarded by clinicians as safe for use now, while others are on trial.
 Mental stress is also considered as consequence and cause of vision loss which means that stress management training, autogenic training and other techniques to cope with stress can be helpful.

 Medication

-Intraocular pressure can be lowered with medication, usually eye drops.
-Several classes of medications are used to treat glaucoma, with several medications in each class.
-By reducing pressure, eye drops also help to lower the risk of sight loss.
-Latanoprost, for example, seems to halve this risk.

-Each of these medicines may have local and systemic side effects.
-Wiping the eye with an absorbent pad after the administration of eye drops may result in fewer adverse effects, like the growth of eyelashes and hyperpigmentation in the eyelid.
-Initially, glaucoma drops may reasonably be started in either one or in both eyes.

-The possible neuroprotective effects of various topical and systemic medications are also being investigated.